Event managers plan, promote and run events, such as conferences, for a variety of clients.

-Tania: As your kids grow up you participate in all sorts of things.
+As your kids grow up you participate in all sorts of things.
 I used to be involved with horse shows years ago when I was young, so you know the ins and outs of various things that need to be done, but one thing that helped us or helped me tremendously was we were invited over to the Imaginative Film Festival in Canada last year.
 Jason the executive director he said ‘Look if you guys can get here we’ll look after you’ and they gave us access.
-They gave us access to the films, we could talk to people, we could just get the whole feel of it, we were able to go along to various meetings there’s quite a lot of meetings that go on while they’re there, meet up with people, talk and find out that way, so that helped tremendously for this year.
+They gave us access to the films, we could talk to people, we could just get the whole feel of it, we were able to go along to various meetings – there’s quite a lot of meetings that go on while they’re there, meet up with people, talk and find out that way, so that helped tremendously for this year.

 I think it’s enthusiasm, time, dedication, just don’t expect to get a lot of money out of it cos there’s not, yeah, just, communication is the biggest thing, which is really what filmmaking is about isn’t it.
 And dedication and passion, at my age I’ve discovered something new that I’m, I’m loving.

 To become an event manager, you need prior experience in running events and/or a relevant qualification.
-There are a variety of training and study options, such as:
+Training and study options include:

-- on-the-job training and study towards a tertiary qualification, such as the New Zealand Certificate in Tourism Conventions and Incentives (Level 4), or the New Zealand Diploma in Tourism Conventions and Incentives (Levels 4 and 5)
+- on-the-job training and study towards a tertiary qualification such as the New Zealand Certificate in Tourism Conventions and Incentives (Level 4), or the New Zealand Diploma in Tourism Conventions and Incentives (Level 5)

 - a Graduate Diploma in Event Management (Level 7)

-- a degree in applied management (with a major in event management), marketing, tourism and hospitality, or communications.
+- a degree in marketing, tourism and hospitality, communications, or applied management (with a major in event management).

 Volunteering at events is a good way of getting experience in event management.

 - ServiceIQ website - information about travel and tourism qualifications

 There are no specific secondary educational requirements, but useful subjects include accounting, business studies, economics, English, home economics (food and nutrition) and maths.